mahorn/Map673/module-04/lab-04/Visualization of Kenya's Forest Cover 2015.md

-# Visualization of Kenya's Forest Cover and Protected Areas: 2015
+# Estimation of Forest Vegetation Cover in Kenya: 2015

-According to the U.N.
-FAO, 6.1% or about 3,467,000 ha of Kenya is forested, according to FAO.
-Of this 18.9% ( 654,000 ) is classified as primary forest, the most biodiverse and carbon-dense form of forest.
-Kenya had 197,000 ha of planted forest.
-Between 1990 and 2010, Kenya lost an average of 12,050 ha or 0.32% per year.
-In total, between 1990 and 2010, Kenya lost 6.5% of its forest cover, or around 241,000 ha. (http://rainforests.mongabay.com/deforestation/2000/Kenya.htm).

-Kenya's forests contain 476 million metric tons of carbon in living forest biomass.
-Biodiversity and Protected Areas: Kenya has some 1847 known species of amphibians, birds, mammals and reptiles according to figures from the World Conservation Monitoring Centre.
-Of these, 4.0% are endemic, meaning they exist in no other country, and 3.8% are threatened.
-Kenya is home to at least 6506 species of vascular plants, of which 4.1% are endemic.
-6.0% of Kenya is protected under IUCN categories I-V. (http://rainforests.mongabay.com/deforestation/2000/Kenya.htm).

-Most Kenyan forests are under pressure.
-That is because of deforestation, forest fragmentation, forest degradation, over-exploitation of species and the introduction of exotic species.
-One of the ecological communities that have been most extensively exploited is lowland forest, the first forests to be cleared for agriculture.
-Because the land best suited to the growth of forests is also good agricultural land, the remaining forests in Kenya are highly fragmented.
-Many species are inhibited from crossing forest gaps and therefore many isolated populations will not be “rescued” or supplemented by individuals dispersing from forest fragments.
-Therefore, these species face additional risks of extinction. (http://www.helsinki.fi/science/taita/reports/Peltorinne_Forest_types.pdf)

-Deforestation and forest degradation can adversely affect many ecological processes impacting on e.g. soil-water relationship, but the over-exploitation of ecological resources for survival is a complex matter.
-To counter such process, account must be taken of the characteristics of the biophysical environment, patterns of resource use and consumption, socio-cultural conditions and the socio-economic roots of poverty.
-A shift from commercial re-afforestation programmes to community involvement in forest resources development would have long-term benefits that are sustainable. (http://www.helsinki.fi/science/taita/reports/Peltorinne_Forest_types.pdf)

-Social and farm forestry practices have emerged as possible sustainable solutions to environmental degradation, because these approaches favour equity, ownership and desired community participation. (http://www.helsinki.fi/science/taita/reports/Peltorinne_Forest_types.pdf)
+**Scenario**

+Conservation International has announced a Conservation Fund over the next 4 years to promote the protection of Kenya's natural ecosistems, vegetation, and wildlife.
+The funding priorities will include improving the conservation of Kenyan's protected areas, forest management, and monitoring the canopy closure for each county by year.

+Conservation International has partnered with the Kenyan Government, and they will provide the data using Kenya's open data portal to analyze and visualize the 2015 forest vegetation cover by county (%), and the polygons data for the protected areas.

-**1. Why are you making this product?**
+**1. Why are we making this product?**

-	* I want to visualize the forest cover for each county in Kenya.
-    * Visualization of Protected Areas in Kenya.
-	* Compare forest density by county.
+	1. To visualize the density of canopy closure in Kenya by county.
-    * Compare forest density and protected areas in Kenya.
+    2. To capture the distribution of protected areas in an interactive web map.
+	3. To discern if there is any correlation between our data.

 **2. What do we want to get out of this product?**

-    * Use it as a conservation tool.
+    1. Use it as a conservation tool.
-	* Identify important forested areas in Kenya.
+	2. Display important forested areas and their distribution.
-    * Identify higher and lower density of forested areas in Kenya.
+    3. Identify higher and lower density of forested areas by county.
-    * Compare relation between higher density forested areas and classification protected areas in Kenya.
+    4. Compare if there is any link between higher density forested areas and protected areas.
+    5. Create a project database.

 **3. What do our users want to get out of this product?**

-    * Identify important natural areas by county in Kenya.
+    1. Identify where important natural areas are located.
-	* Conservation/planning tool.
+    2. Visualize the percentage canopy closure for each county.
+	3. Operate this product as conservation/planning tool.

 **Content Requirements:**

-	1. Data will be represented as a percentage by county as a choropleth map.
+	1. Data will be represented on a basemap creating a choropleth map.
-    2. Data also will be represented as polygons for protected areas. (proportional symbol?)
-	2. Data will be encoded as a polygon (county) colored or shaded proportionally to the value represented for each county.
+    2. Data will be encoded as a polygon colored or shaded proportionally to the value represented for each county.
+    3. Data for the protected areas will be added to the map with a basemap option, and as polygons.
-	3. Area of county (ha) and the area of forest cover (ha) of that county will be available for the user.
+	4. The area of each county, and its forest cover will be represented in hectares.
-	4. Data will be displayed on a basemap for locating counties in wider geography.
-	5. A legend will inform user of the percentage of forest cover per each county and information regarding protected areas.
+	5. A legend will inform user of the % of canopy closure per county.
+    6. An info legend will be available with the protected areas information.

 **Functional Requirements:**

-	1. Map will load data dynamically from csv file and json file.
+	1. Map will load data dynamically from a CSV and JSON file.
-	2. Two data layers will be created from the data file (percentage of forest cover and protected areas)
+	2. Two data layers will be created (% of canopy closure and protected areas).
 	3. Data layers will be drawn to map.
-	4. Additional information will be attached to each county to user on a click or hover.
+	4. Additional information will be attached to each county, and to each protected area polygon on a click or hover.

-**Initial Structure:**

-    1. Data will be encoded in a JSON or GeoJson format.
-    2. These data will consist of a single feature for each geographic county.?
-    3. Each feature will also contain the data attribute.?
-    4. CSV data didn't contain data of geographic coordinates for each county; these information was copied from a different dataset.
+    5. Upon a click on a protected area polygon the map will automatically zoom in at least one level.